-To determine the final rankings, the answers were then weighted accounting for two factors: a) working experience by profession, with primary recommendations from doctors in the relevant medical field receiving the highest weight e.g. Cardiologists for Cardiology) and b) the confidence respondents had in their vote (0-100%).
-Combined, the two survey parts resulted in over 24,500 individual hospital recommendations.
+To determine the final rankings, the answers were weighted accounting for two factors: a) working experience by profession, with primary recommendations from doctors in the relevant medical field receiving the highest weight e.g. Cardiologists for Cardiology) and b) the respondents' confidence in their vote (0-100%).
+Combined, the two survey parts resulted in over 29,000 individual hospital recommendations.

 Finally, the combined data was analyzed and an overall reputation score (0-100%) was calculated for every hospital across all medical fields based on the total weighted number of recommendations and the ranking score.
-The hospital with the highest number of weighted recommendations received a recommendation score of 100% while the next best hospitals received a score relative to the weighted number votes they received, e.g. when hospital A received the most votes with 100, hospital B with 80 votes receives a score of "80" /"100" =80%".
+The hospital with the highest number of weighted recommendations received a recommendation score of 100% while the next best hospitals received a score relative to their weighted number of recommendations, e.g. when hospital A received the most weighted recommendations with 100, hospital B with 80 weighted recommendations receives a score of "80" /"100" =80%".

-The reputation score accounts for 92,5% of the overall hospital score.
+The weighted peer recommendations were factored into the scoring model with 80% of the overall score.
+Furthermore, to account for the historical reputation perception of the hospitals, hospital recommendations from the previous year were factored into the scoring model with a 10% weight towards the overall score.
+Thus, the total reputation score accounts for 90% of the overall hospital score.
 Hospitals that specialize in more than one medical field received specific recommendation scores for each medical field based on the respective recommendations.
 Therefore, one hospital can be represented in more than one list if it receives enough recommendations in each medical field.